Healthcare Training

 the grounding punishment if after three reminders I still hadn’t

-cleaned my room.
-For the “Problem-Solving Worksheet” exercise,
+Step 5 - For the "Problem-Solving Worksheet" exercise,

 the fifth and final step is to evaluate if the plan worked.
 I explained